This rule explains the property tax exemption available under the provisions of RCW 84.36.020

 (i) "Unoccupied land" means land that is undeveloped, unused, and upon which no structures or improvements have been built.

 (3) Property exempt and extent of exemption.
-All churches and the ground upon which a church is or shall be built, together with a parsonage, convent, structures and ground necessary for street access, parking, light, ventilation, and buildings and improvements required to maintain and safeguard the property owned by a nonprofit religious organization and wholly used for church purposes shall be exempt from property taxation to the following extent:
+The church and the ground upon which a church is or will be built, together with a parsonage, convent, structures and ground necessary for street access, parking, light, ventilation, and buildings and improvements required to maintain and safeguard the property owned by a nonprofit religious organization and wholly used for church purposes will be exempt from property taxation to the following extent:

 (b) The unoccupied land included within this five-acre limitation may not exceed one-third of an acre (fourteen thousand four hundred square feet), unless additional unoccupied land is required to conform with state or local codes, zoning, or licensing requirements.